Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

-We can understand equation \eqref{eq: value function upper bound} as a performance measure of the control applied to the dynamical system.
-The first two terms equal the logarithm of the quantity of interest, e.g. the stopping time in our example setting, and the third term is measuring the force which was applied to the system.
-In the control literature this function is called the \textit{cost-to-go} function.
-By minimizing this function in terms of the control $u$ subject to the controlled dynamical system we have derived an optimization problem in order to find the optimal control.
+By minimizing this functional in terms of the control $u$ subject to the controlled dynamical system we have derived an optimization problem in order to find the optimal control.
 This optimal control problem is given by

-where $\mathcal{U}$ is the space of considered feedback controls, see \cite{Hartmann2017}, and $J(u; x)$ is the corresponding cost functional
+where the minimisation is taken again over the space of controls and $J(u; x)$ is the corresponding cost functional

 Many different ideas have been proposed in the literature to solve this problem.
-One idea is to use a Galerkin projection of the control into a space of weighted finite ansatz functions and optimized over the weights with a gradient descent method or a Cross Entropy method \cite{Hartmann2012, Hartmann2016}.
-Another idea is to solve the deterministic control problem and use this to steer the dynamical system into the correct direction \cite{Weare2012}.
-A more detailed discussion on solution methods can be found in \cite{Lelievre2016}.
+One idea is to use a Galerkin projection of the control into a space of weighted finite initial functions and optimise over the weights using a gradient descent method or a cross-entropy method \cite{Hartmann2012, Hartmann2016}.
+Another idea is to solve the deterministic control problem and use it to steer the dynamical system in the right direction \cite{Weare2012}.
+A more detailed discussion of solution methods can be found in \cite{Lelievre2016}.

-According to the theory if the optimal control was used to sample the quantity of interest, this would result in a zero variance estimator.
-So in principle one has to sample one trajectory to find the quantity of interest.
+According to the theory using optimal control to sample the quantity of interest would result in a zero variance estimator.
+In principle one needs to sample a trajectory to find the quantity of interest.
 However, due to discretization and numerical issues this is not possible in the implementation.
-But with a good approximation of the optimal control the sampling effort can be reduced massively and the estimator converges quicker with a smaller relative error.
-Furthermore, one can show that the relative error does scale exponentially with the approximation error see e.g. \cite{Richter2021}.
-This means that one should use the best approximation possible to find a good estimator of the quantity of interest.
-Because of this dependency it is necessary to use methods which find a solution close to the optimal.
+However, with a good approximation to the optimal control the sampling effort can be massively reduced and the estimator converges faster with a smaller relative error.
+Furthermore, it can be shown that the relative error scales exponentially with the approximation error \cite{Richter2021}.
+This means that one should use the best possible approximation to find a good estimator of the quantity of interest.
+Because of this dependence, it is necessary to use methods that find a solution close to the optimum. \\